exoplatform/exo-documentation/docs/Manage-Documents.rst

    Cliking on upload manually opens a window showing a drive from your hard disk (it opens files drive for mobile devices) and allows you to select one or many files.
-   Same as for dropped files, you can select a destination folder for each file by clicking on |folder2| icon:
+   You can select a destination folder for each uploaded file by clicking on |folder2| icon:

    |destination|